Deeplinks

 android:host="YOUR_APP_ID.mobana.ai"

-android:pathPrefix="/link" />
+android:pathPrefix="/deep" />

 <intent-filter android:autoVerify="true">